Translate:

 "The Wounded Yellow Butterfly" is a recommended resource for both children and adults seeking to understand the process of grief, come to terms with loss, and facilitate healing.
 This narrative supports individuals after challenging events such as divorce, bereavement, loss of a pet, or other traumatic experiences, including public health crises or natural disasters.

 It is important to note that perspectives vary regarding the grieving process and the number of recognized grief stages.
 The most widely referenced model identifies six stages of grief: the initial five introduced by Elisabeth Kübler-Ross, and a sixth stage—"Hope"—added by Kenneth Doka.
-David Kessler further posits that meaning and purpose are found in this final stage.
+David Kessler further posits that meaning is found in this final stage.

-In Viktor Frankl’s work Man’s Search for Meaning, he articulates his experiences in a Nazi concentration camp and his subsequent realization of life's purpose and hope even under extreme adversity.
+In Viktor Frankl’s work Man’s Search for Meaning, he articulates his experiences in a Nazi concentration camp and his subsequent realization of life's meaning and hope even under extreme adversity.

 Grieving After Domestic Violence and Narcissistic Abuse